Jean-Yves Nau

 Jean-Yves Nau (28 May 1952 – 8 November 2020) was a French physician and scientific journalist.

 Biography

 Nau began his career as a schoolteacher before studying medicine and journalism.
 He began working for the newspaper Le Monde in 1980.
-He worked there for nearly 30 years, occasionally writing in La Revue du practicien, Revue Médicale Suisse, La Nouvelle République du Centre-Ouest.
+He worked there for nearly 30 years, occasionally writing in La Revue du Praticien, Revue Médicale Suisse, La Nouvelle République du Centre-Ouest.
 He moved to the French language version of Slate magazine as a columnist.
 He chaired the "journalism and public health" program at EHESP.
 He also ran a blog on journalism and public health.

 Jean-Yves Nau died on 8 November 2020, at the age of 68.